Entire Care Systems, Inc. · Est. 2026

 Evidence Pathway

-Phase 0 · Active 2026 Western Kenya Phase II · Outreach Planned Nigeria Phase 2 · 2027+ United States evidence pathway → Prove globally.
+Phase 0 · Outreach Active Latin America Phase 0 · Active 2026 Sub-Saharan Africa Phase 0 · Outreach Active South Asia Phase 2 · 2027+ United States LMIC validation → U.S. scale Prove globally.
 Scale nationally.

-• Documented burden: Western Kenya has one of the highest documented multi-morbidity burdens in sub-Saharan Africa — a proven proving ground for coordination interventions.
+• Documented burden: LMIC environments across Sub-Saharan Africa, South Asia, and Latin America carry some of the world's highest documented multi-morbidity burdens — proven proving grounds for coordination interventions.

 • Transferable evidence: Resource-constrained environments strip coordination to its essentials — making insights directly applicable to underserved U.S. populations where care fragmentation is equally severe.

-• Grant alignment: Gates Foundation, USAID, and Wellcome Trust all prioritize multi-morbidity coordination research in LMICs — creating a natural funding runway for pilot phases.
+• Grant alignment: Major global health funding programs — including NIH SBIR, USAID Development Innovation Ventures, and bilateral donors — prioritize multi-morbidity coordination research in LMICs, creating a natural funding runway for pilot phases.

-• Publication pathway: AMPATH's academic partnerships with Indiana University and Moi University create clear pathways to peer-reviewed publication — a key reason ECS is pursuing collaboration in this environment.
+• Publication pathway: Established academic health networks in target LMIC regions offer clear pathways to peer-reviewed publication — a key reason ECS is pursuing collaboration in these environments.
 Published outcomes are the gold standard for credibility with U.S. payers and health systems.

-No formal partnership exists at this time.
-ECS is in early-stage outreach to explore potential collaboration.
-IRB and ethics review processes will be initiated prior to any patient-facing activity, subject to formal agreement being reached.
+ECS is in active partnership development across these regions.
+IRB and ethics review processes will be initiated prior to any patient-facing activity, subject to formal agreements being reached.

 The Evidence Pathway

-Validation in Kenya creates the evidence base for U.S. market entry
+Validation in LMIC markets creates the evidence base for U.S. market entry

-FOUNDATION Doctoral Research DM + MBA · 2022–2026 Evidence-based CECE framework architecture Phase 0 KENYA PILOT · 2026 Western Kenya Western Kenya · IRB Protocol 50–200 multi-morbidity patients · HIV + DM + HTN IN PROGRESS Phase 1 PUBLICATION · 2026–2027 Peer-Reviewed Outcomes Indiana Univ · Moi Univ Gold-standard payer evidence PLANNED Phase 2 U.S. ENTRY · 2027+ Medicaid MCOs & FQHCs $147B TAM Value-based care entry SCALE
+FOUNDATION Doctoral Research DM + MBA · 2022–2026 Evidence-based CECE framework architecture Phase 0 LMIC PILOT · 2026 LMIC Markets Sub-Saharan Africa · South Asia · LatAm 50–200 multi-morbidity patients · HIV + DM + HTN IN PROGRESS Phase 1 PUBLICATION · 2026–2027 Peer-Reviewed Outcomes Indiana Univ · Moi Univ Gold-standard payer evidence PLANNED Phase 2 U.S. ENTRY · 2027+ Medicaid MCOs & FQHCs $147B TAM Value-based care entry SCALE

 Where we are.